 At some point, your small business will need more money.
 You’ll need more space, inventory, or equipment and there won’t be enough money in your business bank account.

 When you get to this point, you need to take on debt.
 Don’t think of business debt as bad.
+Learning how to get your business out of debt isn’t always the best option for growth.
 Getting a business loan can be a good thing that improves your business.

 Reasons to take on business debt